Lindsey-Maag/Group_Project_Health/README.md

 ## Machine Learning Model
 ML modeling goal is to try to find factors that may contribute to site-specific cancer death rate.
-- What are we trying to compare? does age and sex contribute to cancer death rate.
-SUPER CLEAR GOAL & CAN WE CUT THIS DOWN TO MAKE IT MORE DIGESTIBLE?
-- In order to complete this analysis here are the steps we took:
+In order to complete this analysis here are the steps we took:

 Step 1)
 - Preliminary data preprocessing: